-39 Indians killed by ISIS in Mosul, Iraq: Sushma Swaraj in Parliament
+39 Indians killed by ISIS in Iraq; most of them were from Punjab, says Sushma Sushma Swaraj

 — Capt.Amarinder Singh (@capt_amarinder) March 20, 2018

-At that time, Swaraj had said that there is no concrete evidence that the 39 Indians abducted from Mosul in Iraq have been killed.
 She added that the government wouldcontinue its efforts to trace the Indians.
 She had told the Parliament that file will not close till there is proof that the 39 Indians are dead.
 Earlier, Opposition had said that Swaraj misled the Parliament.
 Earlier, New Delhi had sought Iraq’s help in locating the missing Indians after Iraqi forces recaptured Mosul from IS.
 The 39 people, most of whom hailed from Punjab, were working as laborers near Mosul, when they were kidnapped during their evacuation.